Dunluce Castle Northern Ireland: A romantic ruin

 Dunluce Castle and the Causeway Coastal Route

 Dunluce Castle sits on the magnificent Causeway Coastal Route in County Antrim Northern Ireland.
 The route starts in Belfast and runs across the northern coastline to Derry.
-Considered one of the most beautiful drives in the world the Causeway Coast encompasses natural wonders such as the Giant’s Causeway, a trip over the rope bridge at Carrick-a-Rede, and you can visit Causeway attractions such as the Mussenden Temple Demense, visit the Game of Thrones sites and taste some whiskey in the old Bushmills Distillery and see the Dark Hedges otherwise known to the world as the King’s Road.
+Considered one of the most beautiful drives in the world the Causeway Coast encompasses natural wonders such as the Giant’s Causeway, a UNESCO World Heritage Site, a trip over the rope bridge at Carrick-a-Rede, and you can visit Causeway attractions such as the Mussenden Temple Demense, visit the Game of Thrones sites and taste some whiskey in the old Bushmills Distillery and see the Dark Hedges otherwise known to the world as the King’s Road.

 53 Ultimate Ireland travel tips